-As couples are navigating the reopening of our communities, they are experiencing new challenges in their relationships.
+As couples navigate the reopening of our communities, they are experiencing new challenges in their relationships.
 What may feel safe for one person might feel like a minefield for the other.
-The more significant the choices are, the greater the space for disagreement and feelings of risk and safety.
+The more significant the choices are, the greater the space for disagreement and feelings of risk.
 Some people in relationships are feeling lonely, devalued, not seen, or disrespected for the choices they are making to be more active in the world or to continue to stay at home with less flexibility.
 Added to these questions is the stress of feeling disconnected from relationships with friends and family, which had served to strengthen the couple.

 In this workshop, couples will have the opportunity to explore the similarities of their experiences with other couples in order to best negotiate and communicate about their differences, create a safer place for conflict, and deal with the increased choices and pressures in their lives.